Catherine Mardon: Biography

 Catherine Mardon was born in Oklahoma, but spent many years living in St. Petersburg, Florida.
 She currently lives in Canada.
 Her academic background includes a Bachelor of Science in Agriculture from Oklahoma State University, a Juris Doctor from the University of Oklahoma, and a Bachelor of Art from Newman University.
 She received a Master's degree in Theological Studies from Newman Theological College in Edmonton, Alberta, Canada.

 Mardon is a social activist, having worked for family farmers, with ecumenical organizations, for the homeless, and as a speaker on social justice issues.
 She was admitted to the Oklahoma Bar in 1988.
 Her legal practice also included archdiocesan tribunal work, death penalty appeals, and a variety of low income concerns.
 Mardon was also a mediation trainer responsible for the recruitment, training, supervision and evaluation of over 180 volunteer mediators.

-After being attacked in 1991 for providing testimony against the leader of a white supremacist group, which left her with physical injuries, a traumatic brain injury and PTSD, she became an advocate for the disabled.
+After being attacked in 1991 for providing testimony against the leader of a white supremacist group, which left her with physical injuries, a traumatic brain injury and PTSD, she became a disability rights advocate.

 Mardon has written many books on mental illness and a series of children's books that have been translated into 18 different languages.